cs411-alawini/sp25-cs411-team091-jjdc/doc/uml_db_design_revised.md

 - **UserInfo - Recipes (One-to-Many)**: UserInfo has a relationship with the Recipes entity, which has a cardinality of one-to-many.
 Each user will be able to create many (up to 10) recipes, but each recipe can only belong to one user.
 This means each user is linked to many recipes since we do not restrict them to only creating one recipe.
 We do this because restricting them to one recipe wouldn’t make much sense as people can make potentially infinitely many recipes and we chose 10 recipes as a limit so the data doesn’t get out of hand.

 - **Recipes - Foods (Many-to-Many)**: The Recipes entity will have a relationship with our Foods database entity (called Ingredients in our diagram), and the cardinality of this relationship is many-to-many.
 This is because each food can belong to many recipes, and each recipe can have many different foods (ingredients).
 We chose this relationship because that’s how it works in real life (and is logical), since it would make no sense for a recipe to have only one food/ingredient or a food to belong only to one recipe.
 After all, that would severely limit the number of possible recipes.
+The quantity of each food item is given so macronutrient information can be calculated properly.

 - **Recipes - MealPlan (Many-to-Many)**: Our Recipes entity will have a relationship with our MealPlan entity (called MealPlanRecipes).
 The cardinality of this relationship is many-to-many.
 This is because we plan to allow a meal plan to consist of many recipes (a user can store up to 10), and each recipe can belong to any number of meal plans.
 The reason for this is because a meal plan should consist of at least one recipe, otherwise there’s no meal plan.
 And we put no limit on the number of recipes in a meal plan because that is a decision that should be made by the user.
 It also makes no logical sense to limit each recipe to a single meal plan since recipes aren’t a resource with limited stock.
 For more clarity, a single meal plan can include multiple recipes, allowing users to record different recipes for each meal of the day, such as breakfast, lunch, and dinner.
 At the same time, a single recipe can be included in multiple meal plans.
 For example, chicken breast can be included both in “High Protein” and “Low Carbs” meal plans.
 This correspondence is recorded in the MealPlanRecipes table.